 Undergraduate Student Academic Employment

-The following guidelines apply to employment in the three undergraduate academic job titles:
+The following guidelines apply to employment in the three undergraduate academic job profiles:

 - To work in an undergraduate academic job title, you must be admitted to the university, be in good academic standing, and meet these additional requirements:

-- To be eligible for a fall or spring semester assignment, you must be enrolled in at least 12 semester credit hours for that semester.
+- To be eligible for fall or spring semester employment, you must be enrolled in at least 12 semester credit hours for that semester.

-- To be eligible for a summer assignment, you must:
+- To be eligible for summer employment, you must:

 - Be enrolled in at least 3 semester credit hours during any term of the summer session; OR

 - Have been enrolled during the previous spring semester in at least 12 semester credit hours.
 You do not have to be enrolled during the summer.

 - For students admitted to UT Austin, University Extension semester-based courses count toward the enrollment requirements if the student is also enrolled in-residence that semester.
 Self-paced online courses do not count.

 - An exception to the 12-hour enrollment requirement is available for seniors who are on track to graduate during the current academic year and who need fewer than 12 hours per semester to graduate.
 The hiring department should verify the student’s status and then contact the HR Student Employment Consultant or the Strategic Workforce Solutions Consultant for the department to request an exception.
 Please provide the student’s name, EID, and number of hours of enrollment.

 If you have graduated and are no longer a student, you are not eligible to be employed in a undergraduate academic job profile, with the following exceptions: